Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 The stomach of the aardvark has a muscular pyloric region that serves as a gizzard to grind swallowed food, making chewing unnecessary.
 Its cecum is large.

 Both sexes emit a powerful fragrant secretion from the anal gland.
-Its salivary glands are strongly developed, and their output is what allows the tongue to remain tacky.
+Its salivary glands are strongly developed, and their output allows the tongue to remain tacky.
 In the inguinal zone, the female has two pairs of teats.

 Habitat